Ludophilia/Push_swap/assignment/pushswap_algo.md

 	directly on stdout.

 1. Pre sorting on stack b.
-	- define a pivot (and a sub pivot).
-Those numbers will be used to determine if a nb should be pushed to b and what position they should have on the stack. (> sub nb -> bottom b, < sub nb -> top b)
+	- Define a pivot (large) and a sub pivot.
+Those numbers will be used to determine if a nb should be pushed to b and what position they should have on the stack. (nb < subpivot -> top b, nb > subpivot -> bottom b)
-	- Push onto stack b everything that is > to the pivot
+	- Push onto stack b everything that is inferior (>) to the pivot
-	- repeat the operation with higher pivots until there is only 3 or 5 nbs left in stack a.
+	- Repeat the operation with higher pivots until there is only 3 nbs left in stack a. (those nbs should be the highest stackA->size - 1, stackA->size - 2, stackA->size - 3)

+	The goal is roughly to create something like this in the stack b:
+		- bucket 4 (ex: nbs from 83-103) [Turn #2t - Everything from 83 to 124, nb < pivot / 2, ]
+		- bucket 2 (ex: nbs from 41-61) [Turn #1t - Everything from 41 to 82, nb < pivot / 2, ]
+		- bucket 0 (ex: nbs from 0-19) [Turn #0t - Everything from 0 to 40, nb < pivot / 2, ]
+		- bucket 1 (ex: nbs from 20-40) [Turn #0b - Everything from 0 to 40, nb >= pivot / 2]
+		- bucket 3 (ex: nbs from 62-82) [Turn #1b - Everything from 41 to 82, nb < pivot / 2, ]

+	It's more efficient than a design like the one below because while the buckets have roughly the same size (20 nbs), the number of elements considered in stack a in every turn is twice the bucket size (40nbs), that means less rotations to find the correct numbers to push to b:
+		- bucket 4 (nbs from 83-103) [Turn #4]
+		- bucket 3 (nbs from 62-82) [Turn #3]
+		- bucket 2 (nbs from 41-61) [Turn #2]
+		- bucket 1 (nbs from 20-40) [Turn #1]
+		- bucket 0 (nbs from 0-19) [Turn #0]

-1.5.
-Sort those 3-5 numbers with the custom made 3 or 5 sorting algo.
+2. Sort those 3 numbers on stack a with the custom made 3 sorting algo.

+3. Selection sort + Insertion sort?
+	- At this point we have the highest numbers sorted in stack a.
+Why not **search stack b** for the nb that immediately comes before the one on **stack a's head**?
+We know it exists, because we are sorting ranks, not numbers...
+		- It's possible however that this strategy costs too much rotations on B because the next lowest is too far away from the head...
+		So what to do?
+			- Normally it won't be too far thanks to chunking.

+	- Why not use insertion sort then?
+We take the nb on **top on stack b** and **search/smart rotate stack a** to insert it into a.

+	- The solution will certainly be an arbitration between selection and insertion sort.
+The one which costs the less wins...

+	- One problem...
+It's easy with selection sort to stay within the bounds of the bucket, but with insertion sort?
+		- ???

-2. Insertion sort from stack b to stack a.
+3. Insertion sort from stack b to stack a.
-	- Take the number on top on stack b and push it to stack a if inferior to the one on top on a, otherwise rotate a to place it to its correct position.
-It shouldnt cost to much as phase 1. made the nbs very close to each other.
+	- Take the number on **top on stack b** and push it to stack a.
+	- Use smart rotate on a to place it in the correct position.

+Each turn, there is an arbitration done between selection sort and insertion?

-3. Post optimisations:
+4. Post optimisations:
 	- Write a subroutine that is capable of analysing instructions and optimizing them by spotting the one that can be cancelled, the rotations r* r* that can be replaced by rr, the combinations that can be simplified.